 1. Fixed Bollards

-You might also hear this type of bollard referred to as embedded, or permanent.
-This variety of bollard is characterized by the way it’s embedded securely into the ground or the concrete where it’s installed.
+You might also hear this type of bollard referred to as embedded or permanent.
+The key characteristic of this bollard variety is how it embeds securely into the ground or the concrete.
 This embedding typically gives the bollard a little extra strength and security.

-Fixed bollards are constructed out of the same types of materials as other bollards, such as concrete, steel or occasionally wood.
-However, no matter what material this bollard is, it will only be as stable as the ground it’s embedded in.
-For example, a steel post buried in concrete will be much stronger than a wooden post that’s only embedded in sand.
+Fixed bollards use the same types of materials as other bollards, such as concrete, steel, or occasionally wood.
+However, the strength of the ground where you install it also plays a crucial role in its stability.
+For example, a steel post buried in concrete will be much stronger than a wooden post that’s only embedded in the sand.
 The difference in material also influences whether the bollard is actually a safety device or for decorative purposes.

-This type of bollard is a practical solution when there is a permanent layout and there is no need to vary access.
-With greater embedment depths, fixed bollards are not always suitable for parking decks or garages with suspended slab floors as they may weaken the foundational structure.
-If you’re considering a surface like a parking lot or access drive, this type of bollard may be the simplest, most cost-effective choice.
+This type of bollard is a practical solution for permanent layouts where there is no need to vary access.
+With greater embedment depths, fixed bollards are best for thick and secure foundational structures — if you’re considering a surface like a parking lot or access drive, this type of bollard may be the simplest, most cost-effective choice.

 2. Automatic Bollards

-This type of bollard is also known as a rising or telescopic bollard.
-These are retractable bollards that can rise out of the ground to block traffic or withdraw back into the ground to allow traffic to pass.
-With most able to extend to their full height in a matter of seconds, they’re an efficient, flexible way to manage traffic and keep pedestrians safe.
+Also known as rising or telescopic bollards, automatic bollards are retractable bollards that can rise out of the ground to block traffic and withdraw back into the ground to allow traffic to pass.
+Most extend to their full height in a matter of seconds, making them an efficient, flexible way to manage traffic and keep pedestrians safe.

-Automatic bollards can be controlled pneumatically, hydraulically, or electrically.
+You can control automatic bollards pneumatically, hydraulically, or electrically.
 This selection is often dependent on site-specific applications and uses.
-These bollards are constructed out of carbon steel or stainless steel and are usually available in a variety of different finishes.
-Automatic bollards are permanently installed below grade and require regular maintenance.
+These bollards typically use carbon steel or stainless steel and are available in a variety of different finishes.
+Additionally, they install below grade and require regular maintenance.

 Primary Uses for Automatic Bollards

-These are ideal for situations where the flow of traffic will be varying, and entry and exit might change at a moment’s notice.
+These are ideal for situations where the flow of traffic varies often, and entry and exit might change at a moment’s notice.
 One example of a practical application for automatic bollards might be a parking garage or parking lot.
-They’re also perfect for use at the entrance to museums, zoos or other public facilities where admittance is restricted after a certain hour.
+They’re also perfect for use at the entrance to museums, zoos, or other public facilities where staff might restrict admittance after a certain hour.

 3. Decorative Bollards

-Decorative bollards are designed to add aesthetic appeal to a sidewalk or building front.
-They can still be used to guide traffic and mark areas that should not be accessed by vehicles.
+The designs of decorative bollards add aesthetic appeal to a sidewalk or building front.
+You can still use them to guide traffic and mark areas that vehicles should not access.
 However, decorative bollards aren’t intended for heavy-duty use and are not designed to stop cars or other vehicles.
-Because of this, decorative bollards are perfect for places where aesthetic is key and where heavy-impact bollards are not required.
+Because of this, decorative bollards are perfect for places where aesthetic is key and where heavy-impact bollards are not necessary.

-Because decorative bollards aren’t usually as durable as a typical fixed bollard, they’re highly customizable.
-They can be made from a wide variety of materials such as iron or aluminum and can be designed in almost any architectural style.
-They can be built to fit the style of a 100-year-old mansion or a modern office building.
-There’s no limit to what these bollards can look like.
+While decorative bollards aren’t usually as durable as fixed bollards, they’re highly customizable.
+You can choose from a wide variety of materials such as iron or aluminum and can customize them to fit almost any architectural style.
+Whether you want to match the style of a 100-year-old mansion or a modern office building, there’s no limit to what these bollards can look like.

-An architect or engineer can place these bollards anywhere they feel they will add aesthetic value and also meet safety requirements of a project.
-A decorative bollard might be placed along curbs, in front of buildings or along walkways to help guide pedestrians.
-Decorative bollards may also be used as a sleeve to go over a safety or security grade bollard.
+An architect or engineer can place these bollards anywhere they feel they will add aesthetic value and meet the project’s safety requirements.
+You can place decorative bollards along curbs, in front of buildings, or along walkways to help guide pedestrians.
+Additionally, you can use decorative bollards as a sleeve to go over a safety or security-grade bollard.
 With decorative bollards more than any other type of bollard, there’s a high level of flexibility.

 4. Lighted Bollards

-Lighted bollards perform a variety of functions and can come in several styles.
-They can be retractable or fixed, and they can be embedded or surface mounted.
+Lighted bollards perform various functions and can come in several styles.
+They can be retractable, fixed, embedded, or surface mounted.
 The uniting feature of these types of bollards is that they’re all equipped with lights, which adds a great safety and aesthetic element.

-They are most commonly made from aluminum or stainless steel, though other options are available.
+These bollards most commonly use aluminum or stainless steel, though other options are available.
 The light source itself may vary in color and intensity, allowing architects options when creating a certain design aesthetic.
-Design styles for lighted bollards can be more basic and utilitarian, or they can be more detailed and decorative.
+Design styles for lighted bollards can be more basic and utilitarian, or more detailed and decorative.

 Common Uses for Lighted Bollards

-Some common uses for lighted bollards are in landscaping, such as to help guide pedestrians along a path.
-They might also be used in courtyards, plazas or along streetscapes.
+Some common uses for lighted bollards are in landscaping, such as helping guide pedestrians along a path or in courtyards, plazas, and along streetscapes.
 They can be used anyplace that’s likely to experience a fair amount of traffic after dark, and where extra light would be helpful.

 5. Manual Bollards

-These are very similar to automatic bollards.
-In the same way as automatic bollards, manual bollards can retract into the ground to allow access to a space that is sometimes restricted.
-The difference between manual and automatic bollards, however, is the way in which this retraction is performed.
+Manual bollards are very similar to automatic bollards.
+Like automatic bollards, manual bollards can retract into the ground to allow access to a space that you might want to restrict access to sometimes.
+The difference between manual and automatic bollards, however, is the way in which manual bollards perform retraction.

-In the case of the automatic bollards, this retraction is mechanized, operating via a hydraulic, pneumatic, or electric method.
-A security guard, parking lot attendant or other individual presses a button or a remote to operate them.
-In the case of manual bollards, this process needs to be done by hand.
-There are both assisted and non-assisted models available depending on the size and weight of the manual bollard.
+Automatic bollards have a mechanized retraction process, operating via a hydraulic, pneumatic, or electric method.
+A security guard, parking lot attendant, or other individual presses a button or a remote to operate them.
+For manual bollards, someone needs to complete this process by hand.
+You can choose from assisted and non-assisted models depending on the size and weight of the manual bollard.